systemd/systemd/docs/USER_RECORD.md

 [`systemd-logind.service`](https://www.freedesktop.org/software/systemd/man/systemd-logind.service.html),
 similar to `tasksMax`.

-`cpuWeight`/`ioWeight` → These take unsigned integers in the range 100…10000 and configure the CPU and IO scheduling weights for the user's processes as a whole.
+`cpuWeight`/`ioWeight` → These take unsigned integers in the range 1…10000 (defaults to 100) and configure the CPU and IO scheduling weights for the user's processes as a whole.
 Also enforced by [`systemd-logind.service`](https://www.freedesktop.org/software/systemd/man/systemd-logind.service.html), similar to `tasksMax`, `memoryHigh` and `memoryMax`.